-The Portfolio pays Janus Capital an investment advisory fee and incurs expenses, including the distribution and shareholder servicing fees (12b-1 fee), administrative services fees payable pursuant to the Transfer Agency Agreement, any other transfer agent and custodian fees and expenses, legal and auditing fees, printing and mailing costs of sending reports and other information to existing shareholders, and Independent Trustees' fees and expenses.
+The Portfolio pays Janus Capital an investment advisory fee and incurs expenses, including administrative services fees payable pursuant to the Transfer Agency Agreement, any other transfer agent and custodian fees and expenses, legal and auditing fees, printing and mailing costs of sending reports and other information to existing shareholders, and Independent Trustees' fees and expenses.
 The Portfolio's investment advisory fee is calculated daily and paid monthly.
 The Portfolio's advisory agreement details the investment advisory fee and other expenses that the Portfolio must pay.

-The following table reflects the Portfolio's contractual investment advisory fee rate (expressed as an annual rate), as well as the actual investment advisory fee rate paid by the Portfolio to Janus Capital (gross and net of fee waivers).
+The following table reflects the Portfolio's contractual investment advisory fee rate (expressed as an annual rate), as well as the actual investment advisory fee rate paid by the Portfolio to Janus Capital.
 The rate shown is a fixed rate based on the Portfolio's average daily net assets.

-Portfolio Name Average Daily Net Assets of the Portfolio Contractual Investment Advisory Fee (%) (annual rate) Actual Investment Advisory Fee Rate (%) (for the fiscal year ended December 31, 2020) Flexible Bond Portfolio (1) First \$300 Million Over \$300 Million 0.55 0.45 0.49
+Portfolio Name Average Daily Net Assets of the Portfolio Contractual Investment Advisory Fee (%) (annual rate) Actual Investment Advisory Fee Rate (%) (for the fiscal year ended December 31, 2020) Balanced Portfolio All Asset Levels 0.55 0.55